jiaxicheng/pentaho/pdi_fuzzy_match.md

 **Note**: Fuzzy match step only starts to work after the LookUp step is completed.

 This method is more durable and useful than the double-metahone method we applied before.
-Again, this approach can both scale up and scale out well to handle the growing dataset.
+Meanwhile this approach can both scale up and scale out well to handle the growing dataset.